 How does it do that?

-As a content marketer, you are probably aware of the whole process of engaging a user through nurturing campaigns after they show interest in your content, such as downloading a white paper.
+Well, as a content marketer, you are probably aware of the whole process of engaging a user through nurturing campaigns after they show interest in your content, such as downloading a white paper.
 But what if, there are 500 users downloading 500 white-papers through different channels and you are to send across 500 personalised emails as a part of the 3-step nurturing campaign?
-Where today’s marketing automation platforms do offer respite from these manual tasks to a great extent in terms of saving time, increasing efficiency and driving performance, what they do not offer is deep insights, recommend next steps, predict possible outcomes or even create content.
+Where today’s marketing automation platforms do offer respite from these manual tasks to a great extent in terms of saving time, increasing efficiency, and driving performance; what they do not offer are deep insights, recommend next steps, predict possible outcomes or even create content.

-Content marketing is hugely run by humans with a little help from automation platforms, simple because humans have the finite power to create.
+Content marketing is hugely run by humans with some help from automation platforms, simple because humans have the finite power to create.
 Whereas, once you get the AI thrown in, which has the infinite power to process, predict, and recommend the content, the game changes completely.
-So, how can AI really help today’s content marketers?
+So, how can AI help today’s content marketers?
+Let's find out:

 AI can help engage users deeply

-It is probably the number one priority for you that a user who is already on your website, is presented with a fresh piece of relevant content every time they try to leave and keep them engaged for a little more time.
+It is probably the number one priority for you that a user who is already on your website, is presented with a fresh piece of relevant content every time they try to leave.
 But how often does that happen?
 There are a few AI tools such as Uberflip, which help you catalog the content you have already published and recommend the user with relevant content while they are on your site.
 Studies show that 75% of what people watch on Netflix has been the work of AI which keeps throwing recommended content to users when they are active.
 Pretty cool, right?

 AI can help determine user preferences